Abraham Frères

 Hartmann Mittler

-Hartmann Mittler, an ink factory from Vienna.
+Hartmann Mittler, a sealing wax, bottle wax, and ink factory from Vienna.

 (Scan courtesy of Ron Laby)